gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ## Archive page

 common to have all posts listed on an archive page.
-Not necessary of course here since we have so few pages but it's a good exercise.s
+Not necessary of course here since we have so few pages but it's a good exercise.

 ## Image handling

-gatsby-plugin-sharp / gatsby-remark-sharp & other remark plugins
+gatsby-plugin-sharp / gatsby-remark-sharp & gatsby-remark-iframe, gatsby-plugin-twitter, other remark plugins

-add mainImage to posts and show those on front page
+add mainImage to posts and query those on front page